U.S. cracks down on Russian airlines after flights violated export controls | Business

 U.S. cracks down on Russian airlines after flights violated export controls

-The U.S. Commerce Department issued enforcement actions against Aeroflot , Azur Air, and UTair on Thursday, saying the three Russian airlines violated American export controls issued in the wake of Russia's invasion of Ukraine.
-The decision comes after the United States identified more than 170 Boeing airplanes that Russian airlines were operating in violation of U.S. sanctions, including about 40 Aeroflot Boeing 737 and 777 airplanes.
+The U.S. government believes the actions will over time make the carriers largely unable to continue flights.
+Previously, the United States had identified more than 170 Boeing airplanes that Russian airlines were operating in violation of U.S. sanctions, including about 40 Aeroflot Boeing 737 and 777 airplanes, 21 Azur Boeing planes and 17 UTair Boeing aircraft.

+The U.S. Commerce Department stepped up its crackdown against Russian airlines on Thursday, slapping Aeroflot, Azur Air, and UTair with enforcement actions for violating American export controls issued after Russia's invasion of Ukraine.
+The enforcement action denies the three Russian cariers export privileges and targets the entire airlines, not just specific planes.
+The U.S. government believes the actions will over time make the carriers largely unable to continue flights.

+Previously, the United States had identified more than 170 Boeing airplanes that Russian airlines were operating in violation of U.S. sanctions, including about 40 Aeroflot Boeing 737 and 777 airplanes, 21 Azur Boeing planes and 17 UTair Boeing aircraft.
+The export controls bar companies around the world from providing any refueling, maintenance, repair, or spare parts or services to the identified airplanes.

 The United States, European Union and other countries have barred Russian planes from U.S. airspace.
 Russia’s biggest cargo airline Volga-Dnepr Group, said on March 18 it suspended all flights using Boeing aircraft due to Western sanctions.
 Volga-Dnepr said it stopped operations of two of its subsidiaries - AirBridgeCargo and Atran.
 S7, Russia’s biggest private airline and second largest overall, also said on March 4 it was ceasing all international flights.